 For those of you that let out a weary sigh, I feel you.
 I used to plan those activities and it was not an easy endeavor at all.
-It can become so burdensome that turns into just another thing to mark as “done” for the year.
+It can become so burdensome that it becomes just another thing to mark as “done” for the year.

-Nurses end up feeling short changed, as another year goes by when their hours of overtime, staying late, and switching their schedule last minute is merely recognized with a cookie platter delivered to the unit on their day off, and a water bottle with a logo that rubbed off in about a week.
+Nurses end up feeling short-changed, as another year goes by when their hours of overtime, staying late, and switching their schedule last minute is merely recognized with a cookie platter delivered to the unit on their day off and a water bottle with the hospital’s logo.

 It’s no wonder some of these items made the list of the Worst 22 Nurses Week Gifts Ever.

 Nurses don’t want water bottles.
 They don’t want gear with the hospital logo plastered all over it.
 They don’t want cookies or cake.
 Patients and families bring in enough treats, so dropping off a plate of cookies isn’t really making anyone feel special.
 It’s just another thing to avoid as you attempt to be healthy.
 Nurses also enjoy volunteering in general, but when you turn Nurses Week into Mandatory Volunteer Week, it feels like all the overtime isn’t enough.
 Now you have to volunteer on top of it.